Haayzeed/url-shortner/README.md

 # url-shortner
-The challenge is to integrate with the shrtcode API to create shortened URLs and display them.
+The challenge is to integrate the shrtcode API to create shortened URLs and display them.

-Users should are able to:
+Users are able to:

 -View the optimal layout for the site depending on their device's screen size